 - Complete the FAFSA, although you do not have to demonstrate financial need to be eligible

 Calvin students must either have been accepted into the education program (undergraduate or graduate) or be intending to apply to the education program after having completed the required prerequisite courses (e.g. EDUC 102, 202).
 Students must be majoring or minoring in one of the eligible programs offered at Calvin (see chart below).
 Note that:

 - Elementary teachers must be employed full-time in the high need field (elementary all-subjects teaching is not eligible).

 - Students pursuing a second bachelor’s degree or certification following a first bachelor’s degree are not eligible for the TEACH Grant.

-- Calvin College does not offer any of the other identified teacher shortage areas as these are predominately vocational in nature.
+- Calvin University does not offer any of the other identified teacher shortage areas as these are predominately vocational in nature.